BESc in Integrated Engineering

 Western graduates of the Integrated Engineering program work in Engineering, Consulting, Engineering Management/Project Management, and business leadership roles in a wide range of sectors including: Automotive, Energy, Healthcare, Pharmaceuticals, Manufacturing, Construction, Finance and more.

-The IE program has equipped its graduates with versatility in the workplace, that enabled role transitions across Engineering and Consulting, or that led to the expansion of role portfolios to incorporate both technical and management aspects of complex projects.
+IE graduates do work in traditional Engineering roles building on their chosen areas of focused study, often combined with internship.
+However, because the IE program equips Engineering students with versatility in the workplace, IE graduates often demonstrate expansion of role portfolios to incorporate both technical and management aspects of complex projects.
+IE program may also well-support role changes across Engineering and Consulting.
 Learn more about featured alumni and their career paths in our Speaker Series, and on our Featured Alumni page.

 Program overview, alumni speaker series, and sample IE career paths: files/Undergraduate/IE Slideshow Feb13 2025.pdf